Carrefour: Domestic operations

 In France, Carrefour operates under its name over 230 hypermarkets (from 2500 up to 23000 sq m sales area), 1020 Carrefour Market supermarkets (generally from 1000 up to 4000 sq m), and over 2000 smaller supermarkets and convenience stores under the Carrefour City, Carrefour Contact and Carrefour Express banners.

 Carrefour also owns the Promocash Cash&Carry chain (130 locations) and supplies 1500 independent small food stores under the Proxi banner.
-It has recently acquired the organic food chains SoBio and Bio C'Bon to boost its presence in this promising segment.

 In 2019, the group launched its first Supeco soft discount stores, which are so far all located in the French Northern region Hauts-de-France.
-The concept is still being assessed.

 In December 2023, Carrefour and Uber decided to team up to get access to the French supermarket chain's charging points for electric vehicles.
 Uber has invested around $323,400 to allow its VTC (tourist vehicle with drivers) drivers using EVs to charge their cars in the Carrefour Énergies' stations in France.